 This small town surrounds the castle of Brightvale, and like the castle, contains many buildings devoted to learning.
 Like many towns that build themselves around a castle, it is dedicated mostly to trade, though Brightvale maintains a more relaxed atmosphere than the bazaars of their Meridell neighbours.
 There are many mansions in the area, such as Haverbrook Manor.
 Brightvale has one of only two known universities in Neopia - in Year 18, they held the 1st Annual Conference on Robotics and Automation in the Month of Sleeping.
 Known street names include Learned Street, Hagan Row, The Knowledge Highway, Scholarly Crescent, Knowitall Road, Potionery Avenue, Education Lane, and Mote Row.

 On the far reaches of the Brightvale borders is the swamp of Bogshot.
 It is home to a village of poor people afflicted by an illness known as the Squamata Plague that only a combination of White, Red, and Black Bogberries can cure.
 There's just one problem.
 One of the Darkest Faerie's old minions who was exiled to the swamps, known as Kastraliss, guards the only known source of the Black Bogberries.
 If that wasn't enough, there are also many sink holes in the swamp that locals can fall into.
+Ruins in the swamp suggest there was a settlement there before the climate changed.

 Just what the doctor ordered!